Growling passenger is arrested after removing mask, demanding to be let off plane

-A member of the crew ordered the man to sit down and stay in his seat.
+A member of the crew ordered Armstrong to sit down and stay in his seat.
 He staggered backward and then invoked the current president.

-Video showed the man continue to protest before sitting in his aisle seat, holding his mask and baring his teeth while growling.
+Video showed Armstrong continue to protest before sitting in his aisle seat, holding his mask and baring his teeth while growling.
 He continued to growl while biting his mask and dragging it up and down over his face.
 Later, he is shown standing in the aisle again and appearing to tell the rest of the passengers that they were “all being used as pawns.”

 The Salt Lake City Police Department said in a statement that it received information at 12:48 p.m. about an intoxicated passenger aboard the flight.

-Police boarded the plane, took the passenger into custody and escorted him off.
+Police boarded the plane, took Armstrong into custody and escorted him off.
 Paramedics took him to a hospital.
+Armstrong could not immediately be reached for comment.

 “Airline staff described the passenger … as being combative while on the flight,” a police department news release said.